HenrikBengtsson/parallelly/README.md

 The `availableCores()` function is designed as a better, safer alternative to `detectCores()` of the **parallel** package.
 It is designed to be a worry-free solution for developers and end-users to query the number of available cores - a solution that plays nice on multi-tenant systems, high-performance compute (HPC) cluster, CRAN check servers, and elsewhere.

+Did you know that `parallel::detectCores()` might return NA on some systems, or that `parallel::detectCores() - 1` might return 0 on some systems, e.g. old hardware and virtual machines?
+Because of this, you have to use `min(1, parallel::detectCores() - 1, na.rm = TRUE)` to get it correct.
+In contrast, `parallelly::availableCores()` is guaranteed to return a positive integer, and you can use `parallelly::availableCores(reserve = 1)` to return all but one core and always at least 1.

 Just like other software tools that "hijacks" all cores by default, R scripts, and packages that defaults to `detectCores()` number of parallel workers cause lots of suffering for fellow end-users and system administrators.
 For instance, a shared server with 48 cores will come to a halt already after a few users run parallel processing using `detectCores()` number of parallel workers.
 This problem gets worse on machines with many cores because they can host even more concurrent users.
 If these R users would have used `availableCores()` instead, then the system administrator can limit the number of cores each user get to, say, 2, by setting the environment variable `R_PARALLELLY_AVAILABLECORES_FALLBACK=2`.
 In contrast, it is _not_ possible to override what `parallel::detectCores()` returns, cf. [PR#17641 - WISH: Make parallel::detectCores() agile to new env var R_DEFAULT_CORES ](https://bugs.r-project.org/bugzilla/show_bug.cgi?id=17641).